 - Some parents felt that the quality of the microscope could have been better.
 A few buyers even reported the lights not functioning right out of the box.

-4. My First Lab MFL-06 Duo-Scope Microscope
+4. Best Microscope With Accessories: My First Lab MFL-06 Duo-Scope Microscope

 This microscope provides both compound and dissection lenses, which increases the number of specimens the child can study under the microscope.
+If you are still unsure about purchasing, you can check out a review of this product on YouTube.

 - There are two lights on the microscope: one on its arm and another on the base.
 The two lights provide excellent illumination for viewing the specimen.